 On August 30, 2016, Lillie was “taken” by Sara and Tance from a doctor's appointment.
 Lillie's niece was called in the other room to fill out papers and when she returned her aunt with gone.
 The family has not seen her since.
 She has been isolated from her sister Janie and 50+ nieces and nephews for almost 20 months with no reasonable explanation or legal justification.
 The legitimate family has had no contact with her since.
 Yet, the guardian has been allowing the estranged granddaughter to see Lillie--the very person who had been her adversary since 2012 who was trying to declare her completely incapacitated.

 On September 23, 2016, all of Lillie’s rights were stripped from her in a closed hearing.
 There were no opposing voices or cross-examination of the evaluators allowed.
 Lillie's sister and nieces were blocked from the proceedings.
 Was that in Lillie’s “best interest”?
 The court-appointed guardian has full power over Lillie’s “person and property.”
 Lillie is being treated like a human trafficking victim… a modern-day slave.
-The guardian has isolated Lillie from her family for 680 days—over 22 months—with no justifiable legal reason.
+The guardian has isolated Lillie from her family for 700 days—almost two years—with no justifiable legal reason.
 Isolation of a senior is Aggravated Abuse—a felony under Florida Statutes.

 In the two conversations that her sister was finally able to have with Lillie at the end of 2017, Lillie said emphatically that she wanted to go home... yet the guardian still will not let the family know where she is being sequestered and is in the process of selling Lillie's beloved Palm Coast house of 21 years.
 It is a cruel and vicious crime that affects the entire family.
 Now, the collusive team of attorneys are pushing for Lillie's sister to pay their legal fees so they have more of Lillie's money to divide amongst themselves.
 Even though Judge Hudson was finally disqualified in the case in December 2017 and the guardian is being investigated by the Florida Department of Elder Affairs for making fraudulent representations, the corruption continues.
 Who will help free Lillie and hold her abusers accountable?